Orbytel/Python-UDP-multiplexer-for-Gran-Turismo-7-on-PS5./README.md

 ### SimTools
 - GT7 plugin enabled

 ### SimHub
 - Game: GT7
 - UDP port: **20777**
 - Live mode enabled
 - Telemetry forwarding disabled

-### GT7 Proxy (optional)
+### GT7 Proxy
 - Use port **20888**
 - Do NOT bind directly to 33740
-- Run the exe using the following command (changint the ps5-ip to the IP address of your PS5):
+- Run the exe using the following command (changing the ps5-ip to the IP address of your PS5):
 ```cmd
 gt7proxy.exe --listen-port 20888 --ps5-ip 192.168.0.153